Michaelangel007/buddhabrot/README.md

 # == A matter of precision ==

-Since we are using doubles what would happen if we used floats?
+Since we are using `doubles` what would happen if we used `floats`?

 File: buddhabrot_omp4.cpp

+Luckily Modern CPU's don't have a float64 penalty compared to float32.

 # = Verification =